Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 Again I’ve got a different post on handheld vacuums that’s worth checking out.

 Robot vacuums don’t normally cope with pet hair, it tends to fill them up too fast or they don’t have enough suction.
-But, there are some that do a great job with pet hair.
+But, some do a great job with pet hair.

-Definitely not a must have but great for the lazy homeowner.
+Not a must-have but great for the lazy homeowner.
 And if you have a cat you can try to teach them to ride it!
 Though that might just be one of my goals…

 Corded Vs Cordless Pet Hair Vacuums